mendix/docs/content/en/docs/appstore/use-content/modules/aws/aws-lambda-connector.md

 ## Configuration

 After you install the connector, you can find it in the **App Explorer**, in the **AWSLambdaConnector** section.
-The connector provides a [domain model](#domain-model) and several [microflows](#activities) which you can use to quickly configure the Lambda connector for your use case.
+The connector provides a [domain model and several activities](#technical-reference) which you can use to quickly configure the Lambda connector for your use case.
 Each activity can be implemented by using it in a microflow.
 To ensure that your app can connect to the AWS service, you must also configure AWS authentication for the connector.

 ### Configuring AWS Authentication